 The EDM-induced magnetic flux in the sample enclosed by the pickup coil, $\Phi_{e}$, can be estimated using~\cite{Lamoreaux02}

-Here $\alpha$ is the paramagnetic EDM enhancement factor for Gd$^{3+}$ ion in the GGG structure, which includes the effect of the dielectric reduction of the external field. $E_{ext}$ is the strength of the externally applied electric field, $A$ is the effective area of the pickup coil aforementioned, $\mu_a$ is the magnetic moment of the paramagnetic Gd$^{3+}$ ion ($\mu_a=g\sqrt{J(J+1)}\mu_B =7.94 \mu_B$, with $g=2$ and $J=7/2$), and $f$ is the flux suppression factor due to the demagnetizing effects depending on the geometry of the GGG sample.
+Here $\alpha$ is the paramagnetic EDM enhancement factor for the Gd$^{3+}$ ion in the GGG structure, which includes the effect of the dielectric reduction of the external field. $E_{ext}$ is the strength of the externally applied electric field, $A$ is the effective area of the pickup coil, $\mu_a$ is the magnetic moment of the paramagnetic Gd$^{3+}$ ion ($\mu_a=g\sqrt{J(J+1)}\mu_B =7.94 \mu_B$, with $g=2$ and $J=7/2$), and $f$ is the flux suppression factor including the demagnetizing effects depending on the geometry of the GGG sample.

 The effective EDM enhancement factor $\alpha$ in Eq.~\ref{phi} was calculated by Sushkov's group~\cite{Buhmann02, Dzuba02, Kuenzi02, Mukha03}.
-In the perturbation calculation, the EDM-induced energy shift $\Delta\epsilon$ per Gd$^{3+}$ ion arises from three independent effects, including (a) the EDM enhancement in the Gd$^{3+}$ ion, (b) the electron-electron coulomb interaction, and (c) the lattice deformation and the positional shift of the Gd$^{3+}$ ion with respect to the surrounding O$^{2-}$ ions in the GdO$_8$ cluster.
+In the perturbative calculation, the EDM-induced energy shift $\Delta\epsilon$ per Gd$^{3+}$ ion arises from three independent effects, including (a) the EDM enhancement in the Gd$^{3+}$ ion, (b) the electron-electron coulomb interaction, and (c) the lattice deformation and the positional shift of the Gd$^{3+}$ ion with respect to the surrounding O$^{2-}$ ions in the GdO$_8$ cluster.
 The resulting $\Delta\epsilon$ is $35.6d_eE_{int}$ where $E_{int}$ is the internal electric field inside the sample.
-Because of the dielectric reduction of the internal electric field of $E_{int}=E_{ext}/K$, where the dielectric constant $K\approx12$ in GGG~\cite{Lal77,Shannon90}, the overall energy shift per Gd$^{3+}$ ion is
+On account of the dielectric reduction of the internal electric field ($E_{int}=E_{ext}/K$, where the dielectric constant $K\approx12$ in GGG~\cite{Lal77,Shannon90}), the overall energy shift per Gd$^{3+}$ ion is

 Note that the authors used a value of $K=30$, quoting from an online table ~\footnote{\url{http://www.mt-berlin.com/charts/chart_07.htm\#IND9}.
 The same company also has another table: \url{http://www.mt-berlin.com/frames_cryst/descriptions/substrates.htm}, containing a different value of K = 12 for GGG.}.
 The references we found all suggest a smaller $K\simeq 12$, and we also independently confirmed the smaller dielectric constant of the GGG with capacitance measurements.
-Hence, the effective EDM enhancement factor $\alpha$ is 2.97, which is a factor of 3.5 larger than the original estimate, in which the energy shift $\Delta\epsilon$ is $-d_{a}E_{l}=-(-2.2d_e)\frac{1}{3}(K+2)(E_{ext}/K)$ = $0.86d_eE_{ext}$, where $d_{a}=-2.2d_e$~\cite{Dzuba02} and $E_{l}$ is a local field acting on Gd$^{3+}$, estimated using a simple Lorentz relation $E_{l}=\frac{1}{3}(K+2)E_{int}$.
+Hence, the effective EDM enhancement factor $\alpha$ is 2.97.
+This is a factor of 3.5 larger than the original estimate, in which the energy shift is: